gnmearacaun/rpios-wayfirewm-config/README.md

 ```
 ## Drop the configurations into place

 Put wayfire.ini, config.txt and other configs into place.
 Assuming you're somewhat familiar with Linux already, I've named the files and folders to indicate where they belong.
-If it's not obvious you can hit me up in the Issues of this page.
+If it's not obvious you can hit me up in the Issues of this repo.
     Note: When you make changes to wayfire.ini, RPiOS will log you out, to force you to log back in.

-    Customize lxterminal & taskbar, darken theme to taste.
+- Customize lxterminal & taskbar, darken theme to taste.

 ## Install Debian package-list
 Optional, this is my personal list of favorite packages